tiberlab/tibercad/manual/Sphinx/GettingStarted/InputFile.rst

   ``plot_data``
-     If set to true, output data will be written after each step of the sweep, otherwise just for the final sweep value.
+     If set to true, output data will be written after each step of the ``sweep``, otherwise this will be done only for the final sweep value.
      The default is ``false`` to limit output data.
      The amount of written data can be controlled using the ``max_step`` option

-Once a *sweep* calculation has been defined, it is treated as an ordinary simulation and may therefore be used like any simulation by adding it to any ``solve`` option.
+Once a ``sweep`` calculation has been defined, it is treated as an ordinary simulation and may therefore be used like any simulation by adding it to any ``solve`` option.

 Module selfconsistent